 Don’t – Use Poor Spelling or Punctuation in your Communication – EVER

 This goes for email especially.
 Yes, it is a less formal communication method in general, but if you are applying for a job (especially a transcription job, where good spelling and grammar are vital) make sure all of your correspondence is perfect and that you proofread any email prior to sending.

 All of our company job ads specify “No Phone Calls, Please.”
 And yet every time we place an ad one to two people call the office.
 I recognize their persistence, yet their inability to follow directions is still a red flag.
 And also there is a reason we have a no call policy – not because we don’t want to talk to you (eventually), but because typically we are on the phone most of the day with clients and calls from applicants will interrupt our work flow.

 So if an ad says no phone calls, don’t call them.
 You might think you’re showing persistence – the hiring manager will think otherwise.

 Do – Follow Up

 That being said, it doesn’t hurt to send a note to the hiring manager after an interview saying thank you, or a note if you haven’t heard from them in a couple days after sending your resume.
 That does show me a persistence and desire for a job, which is a big plus.

-Transcription Outsourcing, LLC is a Denver, Colorado-based transcription company that provides fast, accurate and reliable transcription services for individuals and companies of all sizes.
-Call 720.287.3710 today for a free quote, and ask about our free five-day trial.
+Ditto Transcripts is a Denver, Colorado-based transcription company that provides fast, accurate and reliable transcription services for individuals, government agencies, and companies of all sizes.
+Call 720-287-3710 today for a free quote, and ask about our free five-day trial.